Row-level security (RLS) in Power BI Report Server

-It's best to supply the User Principal Name (UPN) as that's what the Power BI service and Power BI Report Server use.
+It's best to supply the User Principal Name (UPN) because that's what the Power BI service and Power BI Report Server use.

-The report renders based on what that user can see.
+The report renders based on what the RLS filters allow the user to see.

-The View as role feature doesn't work for DirectQuery models with Single Sign-On (SSO) enabled.
+The View as roles feature doesn't work for DirectQuery models with Single Sign-On (SSO) enabled.

 Add members to roles

 After you save your report in Power BI Report Server, you manage security and add or remove members on the server.
 Only users with either Publisher or Content Manager permissions for the report have the row-level security option available and not greyed out.

 If the report doesn't have the roles it needs, you need to open it in Power BI Desktop, add or modify roles, then save it back to Power BI Report Server.

 In Power BI Desktop, save the report to Power BI Report Server.
 You need to use the version of Power BI Desktop for Power BI Report Server.